currawong-project/libcw/notes.md

 - Implement matrix types.

 - Add a 'trigger' data type.
 The 'kAllTId' isn't really doing anything.
+Perhaps this  could be a 'symbol' data type?

 - There should be special logging macros inside procs that automatically log the instance name.